-Each time a change occurs in the Rudder interface, having an impact on the policy needed by a node, it is necessary to regenerate the modified promises for every impacted node.
+Each time a change occurs in the Rudder interface, having an impact on the CFEngine promises needed by a node, it is necessary to regenerate the modified promises for every impacted node.
 By default this process is launched after each change.

-11.3.1 Update button
+11.3.1 Regenerate now button

-The button Update on the top right of the screen, in the Status menu, allows you to force the regeneration of the policies.
+The button Regenerate now on the top right of the screen permit you to force the regeneration of the promises.
 As changes in the inventory of the nodes are not automatically taken into account by Rudder, this feature can be useful after some changes impacting the inventory information.